Stock trading rose in January at U.S. online brokers

-NEW YORK (Reuters) - Online brokers this week reported higher daily trading volume for January as people who sold businesses, properties and investments late last year to escape higher 2013 taxes began putting their cash to work.
+NEW YORK, Feb 12 (Reuters) - Online brokers this week reported higher daily trading volume for January as people who sold businesses, properties and investments late last year to escape higher 2013 taxes began putting their cash to work.

 Daily average trades on which brokers collected commissions rose 18 percent from January 2012 at E*Trade Financial Corp and 17 percent at TD Ameritrade Holding Corp, the companies reported in their monthly activity reports.
 Compared with December, when investors worried about fiscal cliff and lingering euro zone problems, trading was up 6 percent at E*Trade and 3 percent at TD Ameritrade.